byrnehollander/diy-hasura-heroku-url-sync/README.md

 ![GraphiQL in Hasura](./images/graphiql.png)

 Additionally, there are more advanced features like [permissioning](https://hasura.io/docs/latest/graphql/core/auth/authorization/permission-rules.html), [custom SQL functions](https://hasura.io/docs/latest/graphql/core/databases/postgres/schema/custom-functions.html), and [event triggers](https://hasura.io/docs/latest/graphql/core/event-triggers/index.html).
 Beyond their documentation, many of these topics are covered in [their extremely handy tutorials](https://hasura.io/learn/).

-I've been building [Trivia.Digital](https://trivia.digital) with Hasura as my backend, and it's made it very simple to configure my database and make my data accessible over a real-time GraphQL API.
-It's [open-source](https://hasura.io/opensource/) and has [great documentation](https://hasura.io/docs/latest/graphql/core/index.html) and I highly recommend it!
-As a relative noob to both Postgres and GraphQL, its UI is more beginner-friendly than a tool like [PostGraphile](https://www.graphile.org/postgraphile/) (though I've heard many great things about PostGraphile).

 The biggest _potential_ downside of Hasura is that it can be relatively expensive for a hobbyist to use it for a side project.
 But it doesn't have to be that way!
 Because their GraphQL Engine is open-source, I've been running it on [DigitalOcean](https://www.digitalocean.com/) for just $5/month.